CharGoldenYT/KrillYouBot/readme.md

 > [!NOTE]
 >
-> discord.py uses a library that is missing in 3.13 and thus cannot be compiled/used with any version 3.13.x right now.
+> discord.py uses a library that is missing in 3.13 and thus this bot cannot be compiled/used with any version 3.13.x right now.

 # Randomly common issues: